joshatron/Holiday-Hero/backend/data-model.md

  * currentYear: int
    * The current year of the occasion
    * This is used to keep track of when it rolls
- * created: LocalDateTime
-   * When the occasion was created
- * modified: LocalDateTime
-   * The last time the metadata was modified
  * giving: List\<Person\>
    * A list of people the user needs to get gifts for this occasion
  * given: List\<Gift\>
    * A list of the gifts you have given or are in the process of giving
  * received: List\<Gift\>
    * A list of all the gifts you received during this occasion
+ * created: LocalDateTime
+   * When the occasion was created
+ * modified: LocalDateTime
+   * The last time the metadata was modified

-#### List
+#### WishList

 This holds info about lists of gift ideas for a user.

  * id: UUID
    * Unique ID for the list
- * title: String
+ * name: String
    * A short title of the list
  * description: String
    * A longer description of the list
- * created: LocalDateTime
-   * When the list was created
- * modified: LocalDateTime
-   * The last time the list was editted
  * owner: User
    * The user who owns the list
- * public: boolean
+ * isPublic: boolean
    * Whether anyone with a share code can view the list, or if only specified users have access
  * shareCode: String
    * The share code to give out so others can see the list